siffiejoe/lua-amalg/README.md

     [squish][1], or [soar][3] instead.
 *   It will not compress, minify, obfuscate your Lua source code, or any of the other things [squish][1] can do.
-*   It doesn't handle the possible dependencies of C modules.
+*   It doesn't handle the dependencies of C modules.

 There are alternatives to this program: See [squish][1], [LOOP][2], [soar][3], [luac.lua][4], and [bundle.lua][5] (and probably some